ansys/pymechanical/doc/source/api/index.rst

 ======================
 Local Mechanical pool
 ======================
-This section describes about working with the pool of Mechanical instances.
+This section describes how to work with a local pool of Mechanical instances.

 ========
 Logging